kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 ### Other components

-For the other control plane components, such as the Gateway deployment or the Discovery deployment, *DO NOT* scale them.
-Today, it can lead to race conditions and there are no need to scale them up.
+*DO NOT* scale other control plane components, such as the Gateway deployment or the Discovery deployment.
+Scaling these components provides no benefit and can lead to race conditions.

 ## Enhancing the data-plane reliability